leslie255/emu6502/README.md

 $ make all && ./bin/emu6502
 ```

+The emulator outputs a debug interface which traces the CPU and stack step by step, which can slow down the performance significantly.
+To disable that, add `--less-io` option to only output a `{x} cycles` prompt every 8 million ticks.

-An assembler is also going to be added
+An assembler is also going to be added.

 ## LICENSE